Bhavvuk-Kalra/ML_Music_Recommendation/README.md

 0 - Cannot Recommend again.

-The task is to predict this binary outcome using features derived from the datasets.
+(The task is to predict this binary outcome using features derived from the datasets)

-⚙️ Project Workflow
+### **⚙️ Project Workflow:**

 1️⃣ Exploratory Data Analysis

-Visualizations and statistical exploration were performed to understand:
+(Visualizations and statistical exploration were performed to understand)

 - user behavior
 - song metadata